 An impressive product stands on its own without the overexcited phrase Tier-1, due to notable advanced qualities.
 Features that are patented and impossible for the old technology of the world to compete.
 Therefore the inferior tend to exploit the term Tier-1 solar.
 Equally overused in the solar industry is the term High-Efficiency.
 The Tier-1 average is in fact 25% less efficient than the most efficient solar panels available in Australia today.

-BELOW: An example of a superior solar panel with no dependency on the terms Tier-1 solar panel, high-efficiency or a misleading warranty statement.
+A superior solar panel with no dependency on the term "Tier-1", "high-efficiency" or a misleading warranty statement.
 Pictured SolarWorld Sunmodule Bisun SW 280 Duo.

 Be the savvy shopper.